reesejmorris/rjmblog-site/src/content/post-1.md

 We have also updated the minimal API delegate by passing through the `IWorkoutRepository` interface.
 This will resolve to the concrete implementation we registered with the container.

-As you can see this has made the code cleaner but even with breaking the logic out into classes, the minimal API controllers have the potential to get out of hand once we start introducing more logic that require more dependencies.
+As you can see this has made the code cleaner, but even with breaking the logic out into classes, the minimal API controllers have the potential to get out of hand once we start introducing more logic that require more dependencies.

 ### Mediatr